 We’ve humorously mentioned our twin microwaves Luke and Nuke.
 They’re such a blessing that it’s hard not to get attached to them.
-They’re essential members of our family of kitchen appliances, and now we can’t imagine life without them.
+They’re essential members of our family of kitchen angels, and now we can’t imagine life without them.
 We can actually pop TWO bags of popcorn at the same time!
 Does it get any better than that?

 Microwaves make life a lot easier.
 And they speed up many kitchen tasks.
 A baked potato used to take over an hour in a conventional oven.
 A microwave gets the job done in a few minutes.
 Frozen dinners, originally packaged in foil trays and engineered to be heated in the oven, went from taking a half-hour to “cook,” to being ready in a couple minutes.